Blobfish - The Ugliest Animal in the World Blobfish Facts - What is a Blobfish

-The blobfish was recently voted the ugliest animal in the world.
-It lives more than 1,000 meters beneath the oceans off the coast of Australia.
+The blobfish, which lives more than 1,000 meters beneath the oceans off the coast of Australia, was recently voted the ugliest animal in the world.
 Because of the great depths at which it lives, no human has ever observed this fish in its natural habitat.
-Our knowledge of this fish is based solely on a few dead animals brought to the surface in fishing nets and one rare underwater photograph.

-As Mr Blooby the famous blobfish would have said:
+As Mr Blooby the famous blobfish (pictured) would have said:

 The blobfish looks pretty much like a normal bottom-dwelling fish when swimming in its habitat 1,000 meters below the surface of the ocean.
 This is because the high water pressure keeps its body in the correct shape.
 It only looks like a blob of jelly when it is out of deep water.
 The reason for this drastic distortion and collapse of its shape is due to the huge decrease in pressure around its body.
 When swimming in the depths of the ocean the water pressure around it forces its soft body into its natural shape.

 Here is a real life example of how this works.
 We all know of the slimy stuff kids play with called "Slime".
 Now when slime is in its container the sides of the container keep it in shape.
 In this case, the shape of the container is putting pressure on the slime, forcing it into a shape.
 However, when you take the slime out of its container it no longer has something forcing it to have a shape.
 So it becomes blobby and has no particular shape.
 The same principle applies on the blobfish.
 It is designed to work under pressure.
 The water acts like a container.